 Replace the current image with a new image whose pixels are transformed from their existing color space (as best understood or guessed by OIIO) into the named tospace.
-This is equivalent to a use of oilotool --colorconvert where the fromspace is automatically deduced.
+This is equivalent to a use of oiiotool --colorconvert where the fromspace is automatically deduced.

+'''

-: subimages = indices-or-names Include/exclude subimages (see Dealing with multi-subimage/multi-part files).
+: subimages = indices-or-names Include/exclude subimages (see Dealing with multisubimage/multi-part files).

+'''